Actyx/Actyx/web/developer.actyx.com/docs/pond/guides/types.md

 Unfortunately, this type-checking does not extend to the subscription set of a fish since the subscribed event streams do not necessarily have typescript declarations — they may come from ActyxOS apps that are implemented directly on top of the [Event Service](../../os/api/event-service.md).

 :::note
-In a future version ActyxOS will support the registration of event schemata for event streams, allowing types to be checked across devices and apps.
+In a future version ActyxOS will support the registration of event schemata for event streams, allowing types to be checked across nodes and apps.
 This will include compile-time declarations for TypeScript as well as runtime checks for all events passed into the Event Service API.
 :::

 Static type information also gives you some measure of control over the evolution of your event types: